- 1. Purpose of Intergroup

 (c) Report to Intergroup monthly on income, expenses and bank balance.

-(e) Recommend to Intergroup an annual donation to Fellowship Wide Services in accordance with Intergroup’s Prudent Reserve Policy.
+(e) Recommend to Intergroup donations to Fellowship Wide Services and other expenditure, in accordance with Intergroup’s Prudent Reserve Policy.

 (f) Act as bank account signatory.

 (g) Collect mail from Post Office box and distribute as appropriate.

 (a) Make the additions and alterations to the site in accordance with subpoints (I)-(vii);

 (iv) make changes requested by the Literature Person;

 (v) editorial corrections – being minor changes or corrections – as required.

 (b) Make other content and format changes after approval by Sydney and Melbourne Intergroup.

 (vii) Report monthly to Intergroup on the site’s operation.

 2.5 Literature Person

-(a) Receive and fill orders from Sydney meetings, Melbourne Intergroup and other meetings and individuals outside the Sydney and Melbourne areas.
+(a) Receive and fill orders from meetings and individuals nationally.

-(b) Maintain stock of literature; order replacement stock from Fellowship Wide Services as required.
+(b) Maintain adequate stock of literature to meet demand ; order replacement stock from Fellowship Wide Services as required.